JonathanWilbur/mueller-report/volume1.md

 government's support for Mr. Trump."
 The written communications setting up the meeting showed that the campaign anticipated receiving information from Russia that could assist candidate Trump's electoral prospects, but the Russian lawyer's presentation did not provide such information.

 Days after the June 9 meeting, on June 14, 2016, a cybersecurity firm and the DNC announced that Russian government hackers had infiltrated the DNC and obtained access to opposition research on candidate Trump, among other documents.

 In July 2016, campaign foreign policy advisor Carter Page traveled in his personal capacity to Moscow and gave the keynote address at the New economic School.
 Page had lived and worked in Russia between 2003 and 2007.
 After returning to the United States, Page became acquainted with at least two Russian intelligence officers, one of whom was later charged in 2015 with conspiracy to act as an unregistered agent of Russia.
 Page's July 2016 trip to Moscow and his advocacy for pro-Russian foreign policy drew media attention.
 The campaign then distanced itself from Page and, by late September 2016, removed him from the campaign.

-July 2016 was also the month WikiLeaks first released emails stolen by the GRU from the
+July 2016 was also the month WikiLeaks first released emails stolen by the GRU from the DNC.
-DNC.
 On July 22, 2016, WikiLeaks posted thousands of internal DNC documents revealing information about the Clinton campaign.
-Within days, there was public reporting that U.S. intelligence agencies had "high confidence" that the Russian government was .behind the theft of emails and documents from the DNC.
+Within days, there was public reporting that U.S. intelligence agencies had "high confidence" that the Russian government was behind the theft of emails and documents from the DNC.
 And within a week of the release, a foreign government informed the FBI about its May 2016 interaction with Papadopoulos and his statement that the Russian government could assist the Trump campaign.
-On July 31, 2016, based on the foreign government rep01ting, the FBI opened an investigation into potential coordination between the Russian government and individuals associated with the Trump campaign. separately, on August 2, 2016, Trump campaign chairman Paul Manafort met in New York
+On July 31, 2016, based on the foreign government rep01ting, the FBI opened an investigation into potential coordination between the Russian government and individuals associated with the Trump campaign.

- City with his long-time business associate Konstantin Kilimnik, who the FBI assesses to have ties to Russian intelligence.
+Separately, on August 2, 2016, Trump campaign chairman Paul Manafort met in New York City with his long-time business associate Konstantin Kilimnik, who the FBI assesses to have ties to Russian intelligence.
 Kilimnik requested the meeting to deliver in persona peace plan for Ukraine that Manafort acknowledged to the special counsel's Office was a "backdoor" way for Russia to control part of eastern Ukraine; both men believed the plan would require candidate Trump's assent to succeed (were he to be elected president).
 They also discussed the status of the Trump campaign and Manafort's strategy for winning democratic votes in midwestern states.
 Months before that meeting, Manafort had caused internal polling data to be shared with Kilimnik, and the sharing continued for some period of time after their August meeting.

-Fall 2016.
+_Fall 2016._
 On October 7, 2016, the media released video of candidate Trump speaking in graphic terms about women years earlier, which was considered damaging to his candidacy.
 Less than an hour later, WikiLeaks made its second release: thousands of John Podesta's emails that had been stolen by the GRU in late March 2016.
 The FBI and other U.S. government institutions were at the time continuing their investigation of suspected Russian government efforts to interfere in the presidential election.
 That same day, October 7, the department of homeland security and the Office of the director of national intelligence issued a joint public statement "that the Russian government directed the recent compromises of e-mails from US persons and institutions, including from US political organizations ."
 Those "thefts" and the "disclosures " of the hacked materials through online platforms such as WikiLeaks, the statement continued, "are intended to interfere with the US election process."

+_Post-2016 Election._
-Post-2016 election. immediately after the November 8 election, Russian government officials and prominent Russian businessmen began trying to make inroads into the new administration.
+immediately after the November 8 election, Russian government officials and prominent Russian businessmen began trying to make inroads into the new administration.
 The most senior levels of the Russian government encouraged these efforts.
-The Russian embassy made contact hours after the election to congratulate the president-Elect and to arrange a call with president Putin. several Russian businessmen picked up the effort from there.
+The Russian embassy made contact hours after the election to congratulate the president-Elect and to arrange a call with president Putin.
+Several Russian businessmen picked up the effort from there.

 Kirill Dmitriev, the chief executive officer of Russia's sovereign wealth fund, was among the Russians who tried to make contact with the incoming administration.
 In early December, a business associate steered Dmitriev to Erik Prince, a supporter of the Trump campaign and an associate of senior Trump advisor Steve Bannon.
 Dmitriev and Prince later met face-to-face in January 2017 in the Seychelles and discussed U.S.-Russia relations.
 During the same period, another business associate introduced Dmitriev to a friend of Jared Kushner who had not served on the campaign or the transition Team.
 Dmitriev and Kushner's friend collaborated on a short written reconciliation plan for the United States and Russia, which Dmitriev implied had been cleared through Putin.
 The friend gave that proposal to Kushner before the inauguration, and Kushner later gave copies to Bannon and incoming secretary of State Rex Tillerson.

 On December 29, 2016, then-president Obama imposed sanctions on Russia for having interfered in the election. incoming national security advisor Michael Flynn called Russian ambassador Sergey Kislyak and asked Russia not to escalate the situation in response to the sanctions.
 The following day, Putin announced that Russia would not take retaliatory measures in